LeviLong01/med_tracker/README.md

 Hosted in Heroku: https://medtrackerlsl.herokuapp.com/

-    This application will allow users to sign-up and log their medications they have taken for the day
+    This application will allow for users to sign up and enter in medications they prescribed.
+In a future world, this application could aggrigate all medications prescribed to a patient from various EMRs, but for now we take baby steps.

 Features to Implement:

-    The shell Ruby on Rails has been created
     Top priority additions to add
         User Sign-Up/Sign-On
-        Layout
+            Users have the ability to signup.
+However not impersonaiting other users would be a good thing so need to fix that next Layout
+            Design is mostly there, will go back to give a more custom feel for the application